Who is the hotel guest of 2020? (Infographic)

 “I want a ‘smart’ room.”

-- Hotel rooms have ceased to be places where guests simply utilise a bed for the night.
+- Hotel rooms have ceased to be places where guests simply utilize a bed for the night.
 We are now in an era where guests like to stay in hotel rooms that contain a range of nanotechnological features.

-- From adapting to a guest’s preferred colour and design scheme to self-cleaning and adapting to a temperature and lighting mood that corresponds with guests’ biorhythm, ‘smart’ hotel rooms stop at nothing to make guests feel satisfied and pampered down to every last detail.
+- From adapting to a guest’s preferred color and design scheme to self-cleaning and adapting to a temperature and lighting mood that corresponds with guests’ biorhythm, ‘smart’ hotel rooms stop at nothing to make guests feel satisfied and pampered down to every last detail.

 “I want to have my input into the menus.”

 - Guests should no longer be required to settle for the predetermined menus offered by hotels.
 With many guests having clear gastronomic wishes, some hotels are now welcoming the input of guests in creating their own palate and having it served to them.